vincentrussell/json-data-generator/README.md

 **Improvements:**

 - Changed index function to be based on a String key not it's level of nesting to reduce complexity
+- Changed index function to allow for an integer to start at.

 # Change Log